yosbelms/getjs/readme.md

 ])
 ```

-Always use `yield` keyword before the `get` function unless you want to create a process by passing a generator function.
-There is detailed examples below.
+Always use the `yield` keyword before the `get` function unless you want to create a process by passing a generator function.
+There are detailed examples below.

 ## Breakpoint
-Breakpoints are objects that tells processes to stop once yielded, it resumes the process execution once the method `resume` is internally called once some asynchronous task ends.
+Breakpoints are objects that tell processes to stop once yielded.
+It resumes the process execution once the method `resume` is internally called when some asynchronous task ends.
 It has a method (`done`) which accept callbacks to be executed either when the task is terminated or an error has occured inside a process.

 Example:
 ```js